stark-jadam/Github-Repository/readme.md

 These are some example projects I have completed, both as classroom assignments and solo projects.
-Thanks for looking!
+Thank you for looking.

 Jonathan Stark